101guptaji/TranscriptInsighter-LinkedinIcebraker/README.md

 1. Transcript Insight
         Paste a meeting transcript

-        Enter metadata: Company name, Attendees, Date
+        Application captures and stores metadata: Company name, Attendees, Date Get AI-generated:

-        Get AI-generated:

             What you did well

-        How you can improve
+            How can you improve
             Suggestions for next time
             Stored and retrieved via Supabase

 2. LinkedIn Icebreaker
-        Paste a LinkedIn bio and optional pitch deck
+        Paste a LinkedIn bio and pitch deck

         Get cold outreach insights and discovery questions

-        Stored using Supabase

         Results displayed in a feed-style layout